About Beauty of Yesterday

 In the afternoon you continue your tour with a visit of Brasov (100 km away), considered the heart of Romania, one of the most secure fortresses in Europe, the architectural defensive pile being made of massive stone walls, 32 defence towers and 4 fortified gates.
 During your Brasov tour you will visit the magnificent Black Church - the largest Gothic-style church between Vienna and Istanbul, and stroll around the old Council Square, lined with beautiful red roofed merchant houses.
 You can also admire the Black and White Towers, the Ekaterina's Gate, the Schei Gate and Rope Street - the narrowest street in Europe.

-Transfer to Bucharest International Airport (145 km) for your flight home or to Bucharest city centre for an extra night and more time* in this fascinating country.
+Transfer to Bucharest International Airport for your flight home or stay in Bucharest city centre for an extra night and more time* in this fascinating country.

 Fully-inclusive small Group Tour - land-only price.
 Early booking price - valid until January 15th, 2016.